T puzzle: Just the T

-The T puzzle remained popular throughout the 20th century and versions of it were sold as a game puzzle as early as the 1920s'.
+The T puzzle remained popular throughout the 20th century, and versions of it were sold as a game puzzle as early as the 1920s.
 An example dated around that time is a French version of the puzzle called "L'ÉTÉ" produced by N.K.
 Atlas of Paris.
 Another example is the wooden version of the puzzle produced by Drueke & Sons, under the name "Pa's T puzzle", dated around the 1940s and here depicted to the right.
-Later also versions were produced with plastic pieces, such as "Adams T puzzle" by S.S.
-Adams Co in the 1950s' and "The famous T puzzle" by Marx Toys in the 1960s-1970s.
-From the 1980s' dates the "Mr T's puzzle" featuring the actor Mr. T from the popular A-Team TV series; the back of the product packaging has the catchphrase "I pity the fool who can't solve Mr. T's puzzle".
+Later, versions were produced with plastic pieces, such as "Adams T puzzle" by S.S.
+Adams Co in the 1950s and "The famous T puzzle" by Marx Toys in the 1960s–1970s.
+From the 1980s, "Mr T's puzzle" featured the actor Mr. T from the popular A-Team TV series; the back of the product packaging has the catchphrase "I pity the fool who can't solve Mr. T's puzzle".

 Extensions

 These 160 thematically grouped shapes can be formed with the commercially widespread asymmetric T version of the T puzzle.

 It was recognized early on that other shapes could be formed with the four pieces of the T puzzle, similar to the tangram.
-From the 1930 dates an advertising premium for Mohawk Rugs & Carpets which besides the regular T, features the challenge of making an arrowhead with the same pieces.
+In addition to the regular T, a 1930 advertising premium for Mohawk Rugs & Carpets features the challenge of making an arrowhead with the same pieces.
 In the same year a giveaway for Eberhard Faber's Van Dyke pencils featured 14 different shapes to form.

-At present T puzzles come in standardized proportions which allow the construction of many additional shapes.
-The most important designs are (see also figure below):
+At present, T puzzles come in standardized proportions which allow the construction of many additional shapes.
+Some notable designs are: